 In the framework of our digital analytics service, AT Internet stores data via the following service providers:

 These service providers undertake to store all data within the European Union.

 Other data collected for marketing and prospection means are kept for 3 years.
-This data is collected directly by AT Internet and is stored and processed in the European Union.
+This data is collected directly by AT Internet and is stored and processed in the European Union or United States.

 Your rights as an Internet user